Skip to content

 s2s stage pm --submit

-Quality passes, no gate:
+Quality passes, no gate required:

-[s2s] pm submitted · quality 91% ✓ · next: s2s stage engineering
+[s2s] pm submitted · quality 91% ✓ · next: s2s stage design

-Quality fails:
+Quality check fails:

 [s2s] pm submitted · quality 62% ✗ · threshold 85%